quiffman/seiscomp3/doc/base/api-python.rst

    of the major axis, and Y denotes the direction of the minor axis of the ellipsoid.
-Note that Figure 4 can be interpreted as a hypothetical view from the interior of the Earth to the inner face of a shell representing Earth’s surface.
+Note that Figure 4 can be interpreted as a hypothetical view from the interior of the Earth to the inner face of a shell representing Earth's surface.
 The three Tait\-Bryan rotations are performed as follows:
    \(i\) a rotation about the Z axis with angle psi \(heading, or azimuth\);
    \(ii\) a rotation about the Y axis with angle phi \(elevation, or plunge\);
    and \(iii\) a rotation about the X axis with angle theta \(bank\).
 Note that in